wflms20110333/EZTourney/README.md

 ## Software Description

 The web app is located [here](https://eztourney.firebaseapp.com/).
 When a user registers, they will be directed to verify their email.
 Afterwards, athletes will see a list of athlete pages, admins will see a list of admin pages, and an admin who is also an athlete will see both.
+Below are lists of all the pages and select screenshots.

 ### Landing pages